SuperDyl/tag-game/README.md

 this pack also doesn't allow players to tag AFK players, if a player is marked AFK by the Vanilla Tweaks AFK Display pack.

+## Detect AFK Players Compatible

+This pack will not allow players to tag AFK players from the Detect AFK Players datapack.
+It should treat these players the same it treats players marked AFK by the Vanilla Tweaks AFK Display datapack.

 ## Usage Guide

 To add someone to the tagger's team and give them a tag, an admin can use the command `/execute as <playername> run function tag:become_tagger`

+To make someone no longer a tagger (and take away their tag), an admin can use the command `/execute as <playername> run function tag:become_normal`

 An admin can create a new tag at anytime by using the command `function tag:spawn_tag`

+As long as a player is a tagger, they will have a red name.
+This only works if the player isn't on another team.
+Every 5 seconds, the game will give all taggers who aren't on a team back their red name.

 The pack keeps track of how many times each player has been tagged.
 An admin can display it under player names with the command